phoenixcoded/flat-able-free-bootstrap-admin-template/README.md

 <!--- ## RoadMap

-We are continuously working in Able Pro Project and going to make it a awesome dashboard template via your support.
+We are continuously working in Flat Able Project and going to make it a awesome dashboard template via your support.
 Give us the ideas, suggestion for include more components, pages, plugins.
 Few of future release pages are

 #### Layouts
  - Vertical version